renovatebot/renovate/docs/usage/security-and-permissions.md

 ## Permissions

-We apply the Principle of Least Privilege (PoLP) but do need substantial privileges in order for our apps to work.
+We apply the Principle of Least Privilege (PoLP) but do need substantial privileges for our apps to work.

 ### Global Permissions